Taskmaster The Podcast *Best of TM NZ S2 Part 2*

 And so he had like a bit of a roller coaster.

-he was like his own worst enemy sometimes and how he reacted to them.
+he he was like his own worst enemy sometimes and how he reacted to them

-I think the longest I've ever spent doing a task was 97 minutes.
+it's mad i think the longest i've ever spent doing a task was 97 minutes um and that was

-two hours 12 although in saying that when he did that he did that grape task the like caravan one the grape escape or something how long did he take during that one so long right that was long but i think it was like it was over an hour but then there was also oh okay there was also the um
+two hours 12 although in saying that when he did that he did that grape task the like caravan one the grape escape or something how long did he take during that one so long right that was long but I think it was like it was over an hour but then there was also

-uh the one later on where we're gonna be talking about the milk uh and microwaves oh yeah you were supposed to to wait, where he clearly has no problem taking a long time over a task.
+you were supposed to wait, where he clearly has no problem taking a long time over a task.
+So

 Now, as a competitive person, I think I would have been watching that if I was on that lineup.